How do I get a graduate job in accountancy and financial management?

 What are the salaries in accountancy and financial management?

-£26,433 is, according to the latest biannual survey from the Institute of Student Employers, the average starting salary offered by accountancy and professional services firms.
+£24,635 is, according to the latest biannual survey from the Institute of Student Employers, the average starting salary offered by accountancy and professional services firms, and £27, 547 is the average salary offered to graduates starting in accountancy roles across a range of companies.
 Your earning potential will increase dramatically once qualified.
 If you train and work in the banking and investment sector your salary is likely to be considerably higher.
 Common benefits packages include life assurance and pension schemes with company contributions.
 Some firms also offer discretionary bonuses, golden hellos, private healthcare and share options.
 Depending upon the size of organisation you work for, secondments abroad are a distinct possibility.

 What is working life like?

 If you work for an accounting firm, the nature of many areas of work means you will spend a considerable amount of time out of your office visiting clients at their premises.
 For example, if you are involved in auditing a large company you could spend three or four weeks working away from the office.
 Depending upon the size of the organisation you work for, clients could be based locally, further afield in the United Kingdom or abroad.